 Facts About Asian Elephants And African Elephants

-Asian elephants are distinguished from the African ones by their smaller size, smaller ears, more rounded back, and fourth toenail on each of their hind feet.
+Asian elephants or elephants in India are distinguished from the African ones by their smaller size, smaller ears, more rounded back, and fourth toenail on each of their hind feet.
 They have thick, dry skin with a small amount of stiff hair, and are grey to brown in colour.

 Asian elephants are mainly found across India and Sri Lanka and towards the south and east as far as Sumatra.
 They live in a range of habitats from grasslands to wet forests.
 Asian Elephants have a varied vegetarian diet, and feed on grasses, bamboo, leaves, bark, shoots, creepers and palms.
 They also prefer seasonal variety sometimes such as fig leaves and fruits, wood apple and mango.

-Bandipur, lying in the shadow of the Western Ghats, is one of the Asian elephant.
-Drained by the Moyar Tiver, its own forest makes it easy for visitors to see the Elephant and Gaur in natural surroundings.
+Bandipur, lying in the shadow of the Western Ghats, is one of the major place to see the Asian elephant.
+Drained by the Moyar Tiver, its own forest makes it easy for visitors to see the India Elephant and Gaur in natural surroundings.
 At Nagarhole too, there are excellent facilities for viewing wildlife and large groups of Gaur, Elephant, Sambar, Chital and even the occassional Tiger or Leopard are seen.

 Periyar Wildlife Sanctuary